Skip to content

 def __init__(self, x: int):

-self.val: int = x # node value
+self.val: int = x # Node value

-self.next: Node | None = None # reference to the next node
+self.next: Node | None = None # Reference to the next node

 def function() -> int:

-# Perform certain operations...
+# Perform some operations...

 return 0

-def algorithm(n) -> int: # input data
+def algorithm(n) -> int: # Input data

-b = 0 # temporary data (variable)
+b = 0 # Temporary data (variable)

-node = Node(0) # temporary data (object)
+node = Node(0) # Temporary data (object)

-return A + b + c # output data
+return A + b + c # Output data

-/* Structures */
+/* Structure */

 struct Node {